On the singular sets of solutions to the Kapustin-Witten equations and the Vafa-Witten ones on compact K\"ahler surfaces: The singular sets of solutions to the Vafa--Witten equations

 \subsection{Results by Taubes}

 The Vafa--Witten equations look similar to the Kapustin--Witten equations, but one of the crucial differences for us is that there is no good control of the curvatures of connections.
-However, Taubes managed to prove the convergence of the Higgs fields outside a singular set in a similar style to the Kapustin--Witten equations case.
+However, Taubes managed to prove the convergence of the Higgs fields outside a singular set in a similar style to the case of the Kapustin--Witten equations.
 Here we briefly state some of his results.
-Firstly, in the same way to the Kapustin--Witten equations case, Taubes obtained the following.
+Firstly, in the same way to the Kapustin--Witten case, Taubes obtained the following.

 \begin{proposition}[\cite{T4}] Let $\{ (A_n , B_n ) \}$ be a sequence of solutions to the Vafa--Witten equations.
 Assume that $|| B_n ||_{L^2}$ diverges as $n$ goes to the infinity.
 We rescale $B_n$ by $|| B_n ||_{L^2}$, namely, put $\beta_n := B_n / || B_n||_{L^2}$ for each $n \in \mathbb{N}$.
 Then $\{ \beta_n \}$ has a converging subsequence in $L^2_1$ and $C^0$ topologies on compact subsets of $X$. \end{proposition}